-- A. Request for Housing Tax Credits (HTC) in association with tax exempt volume limited bonds must demonstrate the project is eligible for no fewer than 40 points. - B. Minnesota Housing reserves the right to reject applications not meeting its Project Selection requirements as contained in the HTC Program Procedural Manual, to revise proposal features, and associated scoring, and to ensure the project meets the requirements.
+- A. Request for Minnesota Housing Finance Agency (Minnesota Housing) administered HTCs from the state's HTC volume cap must demonstrate the project is eligible for not fewer than 70 points, excluding projects funded through the Rural Development/Small Projects set-aside. - B. Request for HTCs in association with tax exempt volume limited bonds must demonstrate the project is eligible for no fewer than 40 points. - C. Minnesota Housing reserves the right to reject applications not meeting its Project Selection requirements as contained in the HTC Program Procedural Manual, to revise proposal features, and associated scoring, and to ensure the project meets the requirements.